Bank of America is one of the biggest banks in the United States, in terms of assets and employees.

 Banks want to hire tellers with courage.
 Therefore, even if your sales pitch is a bad one, it is still better to deliver it.

 Key principles to remember:

 - 1st principle: In a good sales pitch, you should ask your client many questions, instead of just talking about the product or service you try to sell them.

 - 2nd principle: You should always look at things from the point of view of the client.
-What would he gain if he had this product?
-How could he benefit from having it?
-Why should he get this product and not the product from the competitor?
+What would they gain if they had the product?
+How could they benefit from having it?
+Why should they get this product and not the product from the competitor?

 - 3rd principle: Talk about the benefits, not about the features.

 How to act in your interview at BofA?

 Act, as an ideal teller would act in their daily job.

 An ideal teller has an outgoing personality.
 They are passionate about their job, like talking to people.
 At the same time, they are good listeners.
 Good teller definitely keeps an eye contact with the clients, acts friendly, but professionally at the same time.
 They should have some knowledge of the products and services Bank of America offers.
 And they should be happy in their job!